Oracle APEX: Enterprise-grade Application DevelopmentLearn more

 WHERE assigned_to=:APP_USER;

-To optimise query performance in Oracle APEX, avoid substitution strings and instead use bind variables.
-For example :VARIABLE instead of $VARIABLE.
+For example :VARIABLE instead of &VARIABLE.
 Switching to variable bind significantly saves resources as it allows Oracle to efficiently reuse queries.
-Don't do this
+Avoid:

 'f?p=&APP_ID.:PAGE:&SESSION.::&DEBUG.:'